TAP-GGC/QuantumQuirks/README.md

     3. Class Workshops, 2024, Georgia Gwinnett College

   ## Technology
-  This workshop will be using Blender and Adobe Aero for both desktop as well as mobile
+  This workshop will be using Blender and Adobe Aero for both desktop as well as mobile <br>
     * Blender Download: https://www.blender.org/download/ <br>
     * Adobe Aero Download: https://helpx.adobe.com/aero/get-started.html#:~:text=Download%20and%20install&text=Click%20Get%20Aero%20Player%20(beta,the%20onscreen%20instructions%20to%20install.&text=Click%20Get%20Aero%20on%20the,to%20sign%2Din%20and%20install.